Syed Abdus Samad

-Education
+Early life and education

-Samad received his bachelor's degree in economics from Dhaka University.
+Syed Abdus Samad was born to an educated family during 1942 in the village of Digha, Gaffargaon, in the Mymensingh district of the Bengal Presidency.
+His father Syed Abdul Ghani was a prominent lawyer.
+He received his bachelor's degree in economics from Dhaka University.
 He undertook post-graduate studies at UCLA.
 In 1977, Samad received his master's degrees in economics and political economics and in 1979, a doctoral degree from Boston University.

 Career

-Dr. Samad joined Civil Service of Pskistan in 1964.
+Samad joined the Civil Service of Pskistan in 1964.
 He also served as Bangabandhu's private secretary.
-Valiant freedom fighter Dr Syed Abdus Samad, who subsequently served as the principal secretary during government's 1996-2001 tenure.
+He subsequently served as the principal secretary during government's 1996-2001 tenure.

-Dr.Samad's role in 1971 Liberation War that he joined the Mujibnagar Government severing links with Pakistan while serving as the additional deputy commissioner (ADC) of Rangamati being a member of erstwhile Civil Service of Pakistan (CSP).
+Samad's role in 1971 Liberation War that he joined the Mujibnagar Government severing links with Pakistan while serving as the additional deputy commissioner (ADC) of Rangamati being a member of erstwhile Civil Service of Pakistan (CSP).

-From 1980 to 1982,Samad was a member of the teaching and directing staff of the Bangladesh Administrative Staff College.
+From 1980 to 1982, Samad was a member of the teaching and directing staff of the Bangladesh Administrative Staff College.
 Between 1982 and 1985, he was an economic advisor to the President of Bangladesh.